DustVoice/Brain/content/Brain/Caddy (Fedora).md

 > [!warning] Consider removing it
 > For security purposes, I would probably remove the `~/containers/caddy/sites/test` folder after testing.
 > Removing the corresponding lines in your `Caddyfile` might be sufficient, but you most likely don't need to test it this way anytime soon again, so why clutter your system.

+## Harden

+### Don't terminate TLS

+In the current scenario, the frontend caddy consumes TLS and proxies to the backend caddy or caddies.

+This should be fine, if you trust the local network of your server, or at least your machine if you employed reasonable efforts of setting up, e.g., firewall rules, etc.

+An alternative would be to also use TLS encryption between the frontend and backend instances.

+The caddy community provides an [excellent post on how to do exactly that](https://caddy.community/t/use-caddy-for-local-https-tls-between-front-end-reverse-proxy-and-lan-hosts/11650).